Quasiperiodicity-induced non-Hermitian skin effect from the breakdown of scale-free localization: Abstract

 \section{Abstract}

 Non-reciprocal systems exhibit extreme sensitivity to boundary conditions, typically manifesting as the non-Hermitian skin effect (NHSE) under open boundaries.
 By bridging the boundaries with a tunable impurity bond, one can access intermediate regimes where scale-free localization (SFL) can emerge.
-Here, we investigate the competition between such boundary coupling and quasiperiodic disorder in a non-reciprocal lattice.
+Here, we investigate the competition between such boundary coupling and quasiperiodic disorder in a one-dimensional non-reciprocal lattice.
 Our analyses reveal a quasiperiodicity-induced breakdown of the SFL regime, which evolves into either the NHSE or an extended regime, depending on boundary conditions.
-These results uncover the crucial role of quasiperiodicity in non-Hermitian systems.
+These results uncover the crucial roles of boundary effects and quasiperiodicity in non-Hermitian systems.